 speaker

 Chief Financial Officer

 Gary?
 Thank you, Buzz.
 Good morning, everyone.
-I'll start my remarks regarding our financial results this morning by reviewing our operating results for the fourth quarter of 2025.
+I'll start my remarks regarding our financial results this morning by reviewing our operating results for the quarter of 2020.
 All per share numbers referenced are based on fully diluted weighted average common shares.
-FSO and core FSO per share available to common stockholders were both 35 cents per share for the quarter.
-FFO and core FFO available to common stockholders during the fourth quarter of 2023 were both 36 cents per share.
-FFO and core FFO for the 12 months ended December 31 were $1.41 and $1.42 per share respectively.
-FFO and core FFO for the same period in 2023 were $1.46 and $1.47 per share respectively.
-Same-store rents increased by 5 percent in the three months ended December 31 over the same period in 2023 due to increased straight line rent rates and recovery revenue associated with one of our properties.
-Our same-store rent for the year ended December 2024, increased by 2.3 percent over the same time period in 2023 due to an increase in recovery revenue from property operating expenses and a settlement received at one of our properties related to deferred maintenance during the current period, partially offset by accelerated rent attributable to a lease terminated in the prior period.
+FFO and core FFO per share available to common stockholders were both 35 cents per share for the quarter.
+FFO and core FFO available to common stockholders during the fourth quarter of 2023 were both $0.36 per share.
+FFO and core FFO for the 12 months ended December 31st were $1.41 and $1.42 per share, respectively.
+FFO and core FFO for the same period in 2023, $1.46 and $1.47 per share, respectively.
+Same-store rents increased by 5%.
+The three months ended December 31st over the same period in 2023 due to increased straight-line rent rates and recovery revenue associated with one of our properties.
+Our same-store rent for the year ended December 2024, increased by 2.3% over the same time period in 2023 due to an increase in recovery revenue from property operating expenses and a settlement received at one of our properties related to deferred maintenance during the current period. partially offset by accelerated rent attributable to a lease terminated in a prior period.
 Our fourth quarter results reflected total operating revenues of $37.4 million with operating expenses of $25 million as compared to operating revenues of $35.9 million and operating expenses of $28.1 million for the same period in 2023.
 Operating revenues were higher in 2024 due to increased straight line rental rates and recovered revenue associated with one of our properties.
-Expenses were higher in 2023 in the 2023 period mainly due to larger impairment charges offset by higher property operating expenses in 2024.
-Looking at our debt profile, 49 percent is fixed rate, 50 percent is hedged floating rate and 1 percent is floating rate, which is the amount drawn on our revolving credit facility and one mortgage note.
-As of December 31, our effective average SOFR rate was 4.49 percent.
-Outstanding bank term loans are hedged with $310 million of interest rate swaps and the remainder with interest rate caps.
+Expenses were higher in 2023, in the 2023 period, mainly due to larger impairment charges offset by higher property operating expenses in 2024.
+Looking at our debt profile, 49% is fixed rate, 50% is hedged floating rate, and 1% is floating rate, which is the amount drawn on our revolving credit facility and one mortgage note.
+As of December 31st, Our effective average SOFR rate was 4.49%.
+Our outstanding bank term loans are hedged with $310 million of interest rate swaps and the remainder with interest rate caps.
 We continue to monitor interest rates closely and update our hedging strategy as needed.
 As of today, our 2025 loan maturities are manageable at $10.4 million.
 As of the end of the quarter, we had $1.9 million of revolver borrowings outstanding.
-Comparing year-end 2024 to 2023, we reduced overall leverage from 46.1 percent of gross assets to 44.1 percent.
+Comparing year-end 2024 to 2023, we reduced overall leverage from 46.1% of gross assets to 44.1%.
 We reduced secured net mortgage debt from $283.9 million to $258.6 million and reduced total net debt from $726.9 million to $682.4 million.
 We issued $75 million of senior unsecured notes in a private placement with institutional investors entering a new market for raising long-term debt capital.
-As Buzz mentioned, we've increased our percentage of industrial from 60 to 63 percent and reduced our office from 36 to 33 percent.
-During the year ended December 31, 2024, we sold ,699,597 shares of common stock under our ATM program raising net proceeds of $53.5 million.
-We also received net proceeds of $1.1 million from the sales of our Series F preferred stock through December 31.
+And as Buzz mentioned, we've increased our percentage of industrial from 60% to 63% and reduced our office from 36% to 33%.
+During the year ended December 31, 2024, we sold 3,699,597 shares of common stock under our ATM program, raising net proceeds of $53.5 million.
+We also receive net proceeds of $1.1 million from the sales of our Series F preferred stock through December 31st.
 We continue to manage our equity activity to ensure that we have sufficient liquidity for upcoming capital requirements and new acquisition.
 At present, we have two properties held for sale.
 As of today, we have approximately $8 million in cash and $90 million of availability under our line of credit.
-We encourage you to review our quarterly financial supplement posted on our website which provides more detailed financial and portfolio information for the quarter.
+We encourage you to review our quarterly financial supplement posted on our website, which provides more detail more detailed financial and portfolio information for the quarter.
 Our common stock dividend is $0.30 per share per quarter or $1.20 per year.
-Our stock closed yesterday at $16.04 with a yield of approximately 7.5 percent.
-And now I'll return the
+Our stock closed yesterday at $16.04 with a yield of approximately 7.5%.

+speaker